JGabrielFBeserra/JGabrielFBeserra/README.md

-Hi 👋 My name is João de Faria
+Hi 👋 My name is João de Faria666
 ==============================

 Hello, my name is João Gabriel.
 I'm 18 years old, and I'm currently studying to become a developer.
 I'm pursuing a technical degree in web informatics at the Federal Institute of Science and Technology, with the goal of advancing to higher education.
 I have a knack for UI/UX and anything related to design.
 In my free time, I enjoy listening to MPB (Brazilian Popular Music).